ongezell/Movie-List-Editor/README.md

 ## How to use Python version

+1. Click on it or run `Python Movie List Editor.py`
-Same as the HTML version but instead of showing it in a DIV it will create a file called movies.html with the list.
+2. It will create a file called movies.html with the list.

 Requires requests library.
-You can install it using pip install requests.
+You can install it using `pip install requests`

 ## How to generate an API key and a search engine ID